 The Citi Simplicity is a great card for those who are struggling with credit card debt, and need to take a break from interest charges for as long as possible.
-21 months of 0% APR financing is the better part of two years, and is six months longer than the financing offer provided to Chase Freedom cardholders.
+18 months of 0% APR financing is significantly longer than the financing offer provided to Chase Freedom cardholders.
 Simplicity is also the card for those who may have been burned in the past by late payment fees and penalty interest rates.
 We all make mistakes, but being late on a single payment should not be extremely costly.

 On the other hand, Chase Freedom excels at offering cash back rewards at the exceptional level of 5%.
 And even though its financing offer is not as generous, it makes up for it by giving new customers $100 in cash back, and another $25 if they just add an authorized user.
 In fact, Freedom’s Blueprint program makes it a good card for those who would like to save money on interest when they occasionally need to finance a particular purchase.

 So in the end, Citi Simplicity is the choice for those trying to control their debt, interest charges, and fees, while Chase Freedom is an outstanding pick when you are more focused on earning cash back rewards.